CHR. Did you meet with no other assault as you came?

 us, and may lose the use of his limbs? and

-if ever that should come to pass again, for
+if ever that

 my part, I am resolved to pluck up the